Always check with your physician before doing any new physical activity.

 I stopped running at 20 weeks at the advice of a doctor in my OB’s practice who was filling in during an appointment.
 I regret stopping so early but as a new mom I was terrified something would go wrong with baby so I listened.
 Though I had stopped running, I continued to lift and do low impact cardio at the gym up until the day I went into labor.

 Before long though the weather got colder, the holiday hustle and bustle picked up and before I knew it, I was an exhausted whale juggling a toddler and life and truthfully working out took a back burner.
 During this time I noticed a few things: 1.
 I was more tired 2. my eating wasn’t as great as I would have liked and 3.
 I was cranky.
 Very, very cranky!!

 After the holidays came to a close I was ready to get back to it.
 So here I am just a few weeks back into the whole “fitness thing” and I thought I’d pass along some of my thoughts for preggo fitness because I fully support and enjoy staying active while growing a little one.

-1. Be aware of the weather conditions.
-For instance it is freakin’ freezing outside and the few runs I have done recently have kind of sucked to be honest.
+For instance, it is freezing outside and the few runs I have done recently have kind of sucked, to be honest.
 Not because of the whole running aspect, but mostly because I hate the cold.
 Don’t let the weather derail you, but just as advised when not pregnant, dress for the weather.

-Taking a tumble while doing plyos not pregnant isn’t a huge deal.
+Taking a tumble while doing plyometrics not pregnant isn’t a huge deal.
 Sure you’ll be sore but you’ll survive.
 That same tumble, though, could be a big deal if it happens while pregnant.
-So be safe!
+So be safe when working out while pregnant!
 You can still work up a great sweat with your feet mostly planted.

 With Asher, I had an afternoon/evening job and lots of time to myself so I went to the gym every day.
-But this time around I work out during my lunch break or while hanging out with Asher and the hubs.
-I use my trusty weights and all this extra body weight to get things taken care of.
+But this time around I workout during my lunch break or while hanging out with Asher and the hubs.
+I use my light hand weights and all this extra body weight to get things taken care of.

 Work out when you can, manage life when you need to and don’t stress when you decide to watch Netflix instead of sweat.
 I mean it’s called balance right?